 The general fund is the chief operating fund of the Town of Maxton.
-At the end of the current fiscal year, unreserved fund balance of the General Fund was \$-53,400, while total fund balance reached \$92,465.
+At the end of the current fiscal year, unreserved fund balance of the General Fund was \$133,946, while total fund balance reached \$337,776.
 The Governing Body of the Town of Maxton has determined that the Town should maintain an available fund balance of 20% of general fund expenditures in case of unforeseen needs or opportunities, in addition to meeting the cash flow needs of the Town.
 As a measure of the general fund's liquidity, it may be useful to compare both unreserved fund balance and total fund balance to total fund expenditures.
-Unreserved fund balance represents -3.2% of General Fund expenditures.
+Unreserved fund balance represents 9.17% of General Fund expenditures.

-At June 30, 2012, the governmental funds of the Town of Maxton reported a combined fund balance of \$92,465, a 1.88% increase over last year.
-Included in this change in fund balance are a increase in fund balance in the General and an increase in the Special Revenue Fund.
+At June 30, 2013, the governmental funds of the Town of Maxton reported a combined fund balance of \$337,776, a 265% increase over last year.